-When the bear canister finally got ditched north of the Sierras, the food storage arrangement remained the same.
+When the bear canister finally got ditched north of the Sierra, the food storage arrangement remained the same.
 I am sad when I think about how long it took me to figure this out.

-Everything that was not individually wrapped was stripped of excess packaging and put into quart sized Ziploc bags.
+Everything that was not individually wrapped was stripped of excess packaging and put into quart-sized Ziploc bags.
 I never had any problems with food leakage from Ziploc bags (not even my Gatorade powder – also in a Ziploc), and they were reusable for at least a couple of resupplies (also good for packing out trash and toilet paper).

 BUT WAIT, SO WHAT DID YOU EAT?